-- DoD Directive (DoDD) 5000.1, Defense Acquisition - DoD Regulation 5000.2-R, Mandatory Procedures for Major Defense Acquisition (MDAPS) and Major Automated Information System (MAIS) Acquisition Programs - DoDD 5000.4, OSD Cost Analysis Improvement Group - DoD Manual 5000.4-M, Cost Analysis Guidance and Procedures
+- DoD Directive (DoDD) 5000.1, Defense Acquisition - DoD Regulation 5000.2-R, Mandatory Procedures for Major Defense Acquisition (MDAPs) and Major Automated Information System (MAIS) Acquisition Programs - DoDD 5000.4, OSD Cost Analysis Improvement Group - DoD Manual 5000.4-M, Cost Analysis Guidance and Procedures

 The relevant sections of each document are referenced in the Defense Acquisition Deskbook under Mandatory Direction and are displayed under DoD-Wide Practices.
 They present some strong statements on risk management but collectively are not sufficient to enable the establishment of an effective risk management program.
 The following are verbatim extracts of sections of the DoD 5000 series of documents that address risk management as part of acquisition policy and procedures.
+The reader should be aware that changes to the 5000 series could result in different paragraph numbers.
+The paragraph numbers are accurate through Change 3.